-For these biscuits I used flour made from popcorn, but storebought cornmeal will work just as well.
-The source of this recipe, KA’s Whole Grain Baking Book, recommends whole grain cornmeal and white whole wheat flour, but I used regular whole wheat and the results were still excellent.
-The biscuits are perfect for the season and a great accompaniment to just about any kind of soup or chili.
-You can make the full batch as written, or cut it in half and just make 8 or 9 biscuits.
+Cornmeal Maple Biscuits are perfect for the fall season and a great accompaniment to just about any kind of soup or chili.
+You can make the full batch as written, or cut it in half and make 8 or 9 biscuits.
 They’re pretty small, but they are big on flavor, with the taste of corn, wheat and maple in each bite.
-And I apologize if that last line sounded like a cereal commercial, but “big on flavor” was my first thought upon taking a bite!
+And I apologize if that last line sounded like a cereal commercial, but "big on flavor" was my first thought upon taking a bite!

-- 1 cup 4 oz white whole wheat flour (I used regular whole wheat)
+- 1 cup white whole wheat flour or all-purpose

 - 1 tablespoon baking powder